Model Compiler

 Select a Runtime and Device

-In the dropdown menus after filling out model details, select target runtime and device.
-Your model will be compiled for the target.
+In the dropdown menus after filling out model details, select target runtime, device, and type (e.g. quantize).
+Your model will be compiled for the target with the selected types.

 Select a Model Zoo

-After selecting target runtimes and devices, select which model zoo your model will be published to after compilation.
+After selecting targets, select which model zoo your model will be published to after compilation.

 Select Advanced Options (Optional)